mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 ## Usage:

 This pipeline can be run in several different modes:
-* Full pipeline: In this mode the entire pipeline will be run, starting with input BAM/CRAM files and performing somatic variant calling.
-Optionally, the VCF output can be further annotated with either Annovar or VEP.
-Additionally, CHIP variant detection can be run as a final stage of the pipeline, or can be run separately at a later time.
+* Full pipeline: In this mode the entire pipeline will be run, starting with input BAM/CRAM files and performing somatic variant calling with GATK Mutect2.
+Optionally, the VCF output can be further annotated with Annovar, VEP, and/or SpliceAI.
+Finally, CHIP variant annotation can be run as a final stage of the pipeline.
 * Panel of Normals creation: This mode generates the Panel of Normals (PoN) from a set of input files.
 Input can either be BAM/CRAM alignment files, or pre-called VCF files.
 * Annotation-only: The pipeline can be run in annotation-only mode to annotate pre-called VCF files.
-Both Annovar and VEP are available.
+Annovar, VEP, and SpliceAI are available.
 * CHIP-only: CHIP variant detection can be run stand-alone on pre-called VCF files.

+A cohort-wide CHIP filter workflow is also available, which is recommended to be run following CHIP annotation.
+This cohort-wide stage detects and filters out mutations that appear above a specified threshold in the cohort, as well as mutations that are multiallelic across the cohort.

+This repository also includes a cohort annotation workflow, which can significantly reduce the costs of annotating large cohorts by assembling a single sites-only VCF that can be annotated with Annovar, VEP, or SpliceAI; these annotations are then added to the original VCFs using bcftools, thus reducing the potential overhead of annotating the same variant multiple times in different samples.

 The pipeline can also be run on several platforms:
 * Local HPC cluster: Currently this supports the Sun Grid Engine (SGE) HPC cluster at the Garvan using the Cromwell workflow manager.
 * Google Cloud Platform (GCP): This also uses the Cromwell workflow manager to manage running the pipeline remotely on GCP.
+  * The pipeline can also be run on on the Cromwell server hosted by the Centre for Population Genomics (CPG).
+This involves submitting the workflow to the CPG's hail batch server via their [analysis-runner](https://github.com/populationgenomics/analysis-runner) tool.
 * Terra: Terra is a GCP-based front-end that uses Cromwell in the background to run workflows.
 This pipeline can be run natively on Terra.
 * DNAnexus: DNAnexus is an Amazon Web Serivces (AWS)-based cloud platform.
 While it doesn't support WDL workflows natively, the dxCompiler software provided by DNAnexus can compile this script into a DNAnexus-ready workflow.
+  * A single-job version of the Mutect2 workflow (no annotation or CHIP detection) has been created specifically for running on DNAnexus, as it runs more efficiently on that platform compared to multiple smaller jobs.

 ### Running on the Garvan HPC and Google Cloud Platform